Sidaprigillo/Sidaprigillo/README.md

 <h3 align="center">
-   IT Student at New Era University, Quezon City, Philippines
+   IT Student at New Era University, <br>
+    Quezon City, Philippines
 </h3>

 <br>